darkhat123/soc-analyst-portfolio/PacketDetective_writeup.md

 ## Question 4 Clearing event logs is a common tactic to hide malicious actions and evade detection.
 Pinpointing the timestamp of this action is essential for building a timeline of the attacker’s behavior.What is the timestamp of the attempt to clear the event log?

-Interacting with the event log uses its protocol to provide remote administration to the Windows event logs on a machine.
+Interacting with the event log uses the DCERPC protocol to provide remote administration to the Windows event logs on a machine.
 This can be used to query the events, but can also be vulnerable to the logs being cleared if there are no protections in place.
-We can see that the attacker
+We can see there is indeed DCERPC traffic within the packet capture which appears to be calling a function ClearEventLogW,